-I’m a mom of two beautiful daughters who share a room together and sleep all night.
+I’m a mom of two young daughters who sleep all night.
 I spend every evening after the girls go to bed with my husband (and business partner), Chad, and enjoy going on monthly date nights!
 I start every morning just the way I like it: quiet time, coffee, and calm.
 Before I began this consulting journey that has helped thousands of families resolve exhausting sleep habits, I was a fifth grade science teacher!
 Now I teach YOU how to make sleep a thing!

 I’m asked on a weekly basis if sleep training twins is different than sleep training singletons.
 It’s really not that different, but then again…I don’t have twins myself!!
 So I’ve invited Julie Smith on the Podcast to tell us about her journey with twins Jack & Charlie.
 Julie shares her story of trying to conceive for 14 of 17 years of marriage, IVF and the arrival of her twins!
 She takes us through the early newborn days and into the sleep training time when she and her husband started the 4-5 Month Baby Sleep E-Coaching Program.